mythaxis/WorkSpace/content/warped/general-broadcast-backchannel.DATESTAMP-21.22.11.12.47.md

 draft: false
 title: "<anonpost. general broadcast|backchannel.DATESTAMP: 21:22.11.12.47>"
 type: post
-series:
+categories:
 - Warped
 tags:
 - general broadcast
 ---

 As normal the tube was late, the TerrorHurtz mid-tunnel scanners were always going on the fritz and the alert was pegged at Severe, this meant that the tube door secondary gait scanners were being extra-anal.
 As I entered the carriage I got a non-friendly spine tingle B-Aware ping; like all I’m going to do if I see a unattended package is huddle as close to it as possible – I cleave to the red-mist-is-better-than-triple-amputee mindset.
 I sub-vocalised a fuck-you at the monitoring child-AI but nothing got as far as my lips – I may be a dissenter but I’m not a moron.